-Here are three popular and effective ways to ignite wood fires.
+Here are three popular and effective ways to ignite wood fires (Note: The lighring method best suited to this appliance is described in detail in section 2.4 of this manual)

 5.3.1 Conventional Method

 The conventional method to build a wood fire is to crumple 5 to 10 sheets of newspaper and place them in the firebox and hold them in place with ten pieces of kindling wood.
 The kindling should be placed on and behind the newspaper.